vikasnkumar/d2l-pdl/chapter_preliminaries/linear-algebra.md

 code, this corresponds to the tensor's length, accessible via the `length` function in `PDL`.
 The output of `length` is identical to `dims`, which is the generic dimensionality retrieval function.
-The return value of `dims` is a tuple that indicates a tensor's length along each axis.  _Tensors with just one axis have shapes with just one element._ We can also use the `shape` function to return a `PDL` object with the dimensions.
+The return value of `dims` is a tuple that indicates a tensor's length along each dimension.  _Tensors with just one dimension have shapes with just one element._ We can also use the `shape` function to return a `PDL` object with the dimensions.

 ```perl